Find a U Pick Christmas Tree Farm for the Holiday Excursion

 First tip for all newcomers: Measure your ceiling at home and bring the same tape measure to the farm!

-In the Midwest, try B&J Evergreen, celebrating their 40th year of U-pick harvesting in Minnesota.
-Their “choose and cut” locations are in Princeton and Clear Lake.
+In the Midwest, try B&J Evergreen for U-pick harvesting in Minnesota.
+For more than 40 years, they have run “choose and cut” locations in Princeton and Clear Lake.
 Families can choose to chop down Balsam Fir, Fraser Fir, White Pine or Blue Spruce trees to really personalize their holiday.
 Play with farm pets, jump on hay bales.
 Or, take a horse-drawn sleigh ride.
 If that’s too much of an outing, B&J has a more convenient option.
 Three tree lots with already harvested trees are in the Twin Cities region.
 B&J provides free twine, hand saws, bailing wire and friendly helpers.

 field of Christmas trees